D-Ring - Installation Instructions

-- The final step is to install the T-Screw into the wall at the bottom of the picture to lock it to the wall.
-One option is to place a pencil-mark on the wall at the center point of the frame's bottom rail where the rail's back edge touches the wall and a light mark indicating the bottom of the picture on the wall You can then remove the picture from the wall and measure the location of the center of the bottom bracket and mark the wall where the anchor will be place.
-For Example – if the center is ½” from the bottom – mark the wall with a horizontal mark – over the vertical mark that indicated the center of the picture.
+The final step is to install the T-Screw into the wall at the bottom of the picture to lock it to the wall.
+Notice that the bracket at the bottom of the art has 2 protrusions or “nubs” if you prefer.
 Our Favorite Option is to pull the bottom of the picture away from the wall slightly – then push it firmly against the wall at the bottom to allow for the 2 small protrusions on the picture bracket to mark the wall.
-Some installers will use a felt marker to “highlight” the 2 small protrusions then push against the wall to make 2 ink marks.
+When we install art -- we will use a felt marker to “highlight” the 2 small protrusions then push against the wall to make 2 ink marks.

-- Drill a 5/16" dia. hole at the pencil mark made in Step 8 (or between the ink marks made on the wall) and gently hammer the (blue) plastic anchor provided into the drilled hole until it is flush with the wall
+Drill a 5/16" dia. hole between the 2 marks as described in step 8 and gently hammer the (blue) plastic anchor provided into the drilled hole until it is flush with the wall.

-- Thread the T-Head screw provided into the plastic anchor until about 3/8" extends out from the wall surface.
+- Thread the T-Head screw provided into the plastic anchor until about 3/8" extends out from the wall surface (no threads from the T-Screw should be visible).
 Start the T-Head screw first by hand and complete using a Security Wrench (provided).
 Align the head to a final horizontal position.